Magellan-Web-Dev/loop-popup-bridge-for-elementor/README.md

 ---

+## Updates

+The plugin includes a GitHub-based updater.
+WordPress checks the latest published GitHub release, caches the response for 12 hours, and shows the normal plugin update UI when a newer release is available.

+The Plugins screen also adds a **Check for updates** row action.
+That action is nonce-protected and requires the `update_plugins` capability.

+---

 ## Changelog

+### 1.0.4
+- Added GitHub release update checks and a manual "Check for updates" plugin row action.
+- Added folder normalization after GitHub archive installs so updates keep the canonical plugin directory name.
+- Updated Elementor compatibility metadata through Elementor 4.0.1 and Elementor Pro 4.0.1.

+### 1.0.3
+- Improved dynamic tag field handling with shared field registry helpers.
+- Added automatic ACF field discovery for text, URL, and image-capable bindings.
+- Added server-side custom meta allowlisting for manually entered keys.

+### 1.0.2
+- Added popup-side dynamic tags for URL, image, and Elementor Form hidden-value bindings.
+- Improved frontend field hydration, custom meta fetching, and client-side caching.

 ### 1.0.1
 - Added support for Elementor atomic widgets (e-image, e-heading, e-button, etc.) in both the editor panel and the frontend trigger system.